ymh0913/cocos_portfolio/README.txt

 Legend Of Keepers Prologue

 `20.02.06 First Upload
-Before portfolio, I study how to use github
+Before a portfolio, I study how to use github